wessenstam/NHT-EMEA/calm/calm.rst

      Mousing over an icon will display its title.

 #.
-Under **AHV Cluster** verify your assigned cluster is selected from the drop-down list, otherwise select it.
+Under **AHV Cluster** verify your assigned cluster is selected from the drop-down list, otherwise select it by clicking *Select Clusters & Subnets*.

    .. figure:: images/project1.png